AWARE OF SILENT KILLER DISEASES LIKE HEPATITIS ‘A, B, C’

 How Does Hepatitis C Spread?

-Hepatitis C is transmitted mostly by infected blood, for example by sharing needles when injecting prohibited drugs.
+Type C is transmitted mostly by infected blood, for example by sharing needles when injecting prohibited drugs.
 The virus is spread much less commonly with tattoos or body piercing with a contaminated needle.
 Mothers may pass the virus to their infants at birth, and the infant becomes chronically infected.
-The risk of spreading hepatitis C with sex without any protection is small, but having sex apart from the partners, HIV, or rough sex increases the risk.
+The risk of spreading type C with sex without any protection is small, but having sex apart from the partners, HIV, or rough sex increases the risk.
 About 2% to 6% percent of adults infected with hepatitis B, and about 75 to 85 percent of people infected with hepatitis C, may strengthen a chronic infection, according to the CDC.
 Infants and children who contract hepatitis B do have a higher risk for chronic infection.

 Who Is at Risk for Hepatitis C?